 Rick Malkin is a professional photographer and drummer who loves the arts and regularly performs with other musicians at Boiler Room Theatre and elsewhere while shooting publicity stills for many performing arts productions.
 He owns and operates Rick Malkin Photography.

-Logan L. Masterson is a longtime Nashville resident and arts lover.
-He has covered the Nashville theater scene for The Examiner since 2009, and has reviewed films, fiction, and other media for Fantasy Magazine, Themestream, and his own website.
-He is a design contributor to the annual Killer Nashville writers’ conference, and was recently appointed Literary Editor for Digital Fabber Magazine.
-Logan is also a published poet and aspiring author.
+Logan L. Masterson was a longtime Nashville resident and arts lover.
+He covered the Nashville theater scene for The Examiner, and reviewed films, fiction, and other media for Fantasy Magazine, Themestream, and his own website.
+He was a design contributor to the annual Killer Nashville writers’ conference, and also served as Literary Editor for Digital Fabber Magazine.
+Logan was a published poet and novelist as well.

 Katie Mills is from originally from Palm Springs, Calif., and is currently a senior at Vanderbilt University working towards her bachelor’s degree in English and History.
 In addition to ArtsNash, she also is the publisher and layout editor of the Vanderbilt Torch, a conservative-oriented magazine created by and for Vanderbilt students.
 She hopes to remain in Nashville following her graduation this May.

 Joe Nolan is the visual arts editor.
 He is a poet, musician, artist and critic who distills the city’s gallery scene from Nashville’s east side.
 Find out more about his projects at joenolan.com.
 (Photo of Joe Nolan by John Rogers)

 Maranda Orrell is a senior at Vanderbilt University pursuing a degree in History with a minor in Music.
 She also participates in student organizations, focusing on goals ranging from improving childhood literacy to honoring academic achievement.
 Maranda hopes to complete her Nashville bucket list and enjoy many of the arts and entertainment sites the city has to offer before she graduates.